alan-hamm/DataPulse-dev/INSTALL.md

 ## Prerequisites

 This project demands specific tools and packages for optimal functionality.
-CuPy, CUDA, and PyTorch are foundational for SpectraSync’s processing power, while PostgreSQL is its neural core—without it, the system cannot run.
-PostgreSQL serves as SpectraSync’s memory and database engine, seamlessly storing, structuring, and recalling the intricate layers of topics and models generated across dimensions.
-Here’s how to get PostgreSQL set up as a prerequisite for SpectraSync:
+CuPy, CUDA, and PyTorch are foundational for DataPulse's processing power, while PostgreSQL is its neural core—without it, the system cannot run.
+PostgreSQL serves as DataPulse's memory and database engine, seamlessly storing, structuring, and recalling the intricate layers of topics and models generated across dimensions.
+Here’s how to get PostgreSQL set up as a prerequisite for DataPulse:

 - **PyTorch**: Essential for efficient, GPU-accelerated tensor operations, PyTorch facilitates the rapid computation of coherence metrics and other complex numerical tasks.
-By harnessing GPU hardware, PyTorch accelerates processing times significantly, making it ideal for handling the demands of large-scale topic modeling within SpectraSync.
+By harnessing GPU hardware, PyTorch accelerates processing times significantly, making it ideal for handling the demands of large-scale topic modeling within DataPulse.
 Its optimized handling of tensor operations ensures that even the most intensive calculations are performed with minimal latency, which is crucial for maintaining high-speed coherence assessments and model evaluations.

 - **CuPy**: CuPy supports high-performance numerical calculations, designed to leverage CUDA-enabled GPUs for accelerated processing.
 Acting as a GPU-powered counterpart to NumPy, CuPy excels at handling large-scale matrix operations and other tasks that benefit from parallel computation on GPU hardware.
-This makes it particularly effective for SpectraSync’s coherence sampling and statistical functions, where rapid, large-scale numerical processing is essential.
+This makes it particularly effective for DataPulse's coherence sampling and statistical functions, where rapid, large-scale numerical processing is essential.

 **Note**: It is critical to ensure that the versions of PyTorch and CUDA match appropriately for your hardware.
 Refer to [PyTorch's installation guide](https://pytorch.org/get-started/locally/) for a detailed compatibility matrix.